rzeldent/esp32cam-rtsp/README.md

 ## Connecting to the JPEG motion server

-The JPEG motion server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/stream](http://esp32cam-rtsp.local/stream).
+The JPEG motion server is available in a web browser at `http://esp32cam-rtsp-<mac>.local/stream` (replace `<mac>` with the device's MAC address).

 ## Connecting to the image server

-The image server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/snapshot](http://esp32cam-rtsp.local/snapshot).
+The image server is available in a web browser at `http://esp32cam-rtsp-<mac>.local/snapshot`.

-:bangbang: **Please be aware that there is no password present!**.
+> [!WARNING]
-Everybody with network access to the device can see the streams or images!
-Beware of :trollface:!
+> There is no password protection by default.
+Anyone with network access to the device can view the streams or images.

 ## API